-Male hypogonadism is a common encounter, especially in men older than 45 years of age with an estimated prevalence of 39%.
-The prevalence of hypogonadism in men can differ from one study to another depending on their definition of low testosterone.
+Male hypogonadism is common, especially in men over 45 years of age, with an estimated prevalence of 39%.
+The prevalence of hypogonadism in men can differ from one study to another, depending on the definition of low testosterone.

-When hypogonadism is defined as a total testosterone level of less than 325 ng/dL, the prevalence can range between 12 to 49% depending on the population’s age under study.
-Approximately half of the men who are in their eighties have hypogonadism.
+When hypogonadism is defined as a total testosterone level lower than 325 ng/dL, the prevalence can range from 12% to 49%, depending on the population’s age under study.
+Approximately half of the men over 80 have hypogonadism.

 Etiology and Pathophysiology of Male Hypogonadism

 To understand the etiologies and the different pathophysiological mechanisms of hypogonadism, it is helpful to classify patients into primary and secondary hypogonadism.

 Klinefelter’s syndrome is associated with primary male hypogonadism.
 The male has more than one X chromosome in addition to his Y chromosome.
 A normal male karyotype should include only one X and one Y chromosome.
 An extra X chromosome affects testicle development; it is associated with decreased testosterone production and eventually male hypogonadism.

 Undescended testicles or cryptorchidism is also associated with an increased risk of infertility due to hypogonadism.
 The risk is highest when the child does not undergo corrective surgery early in childhood.

 Mumps orchitis is a viral infectious disease that involves different glands, including the salivary glands, the pancreas, and the testicles.

 Patients with hemochromatosis have an increased iron overload, which is believed to be responsible for abnormal testicular function in a subset of patients.
 Hemochromatosis can be linked to decreased testosterone production and hypogonadism.